Best Plasma Cutters for CNC Tables: 7 Picks from Garage to Light Pro

 Pick this if you’re new to plasma cutting and want a forgiving, well-documented machine with CNC potential.

-The SILATU STC650P MAX is a compact, no-nonsense cutter that punches above its weight for hobbyists and small shops.
+The SILATU STC650P MAX is a customer favorite with 199+ verified ratings, and one of the better options at this price point for hobbyists and small shops.
 Dual-voltage auto-detection and a roomy digital display with real-time voltage, current, and air pressure readouts make it easy to set up and monitor.
 The non-touch pilot arc and air-sensor feature help you cut painted or imperfect metal without constant fuss.

 Why it’s worth it: Generous torch and ground lead lengths, a useful manual with cutting parameter charts, and PT/2T/4T/PA modes give beginners a smooth start while leaving room to grow into CNC table use.